 With this information in hand, now you can begin to explore some of the basics of Critical Race Theory itself.
-Here are some foundational discussions along these lines that I've generated in partnership with my friend, Monique (co-host, All The Things) partner, Monique Duson (founder, Center for Biblical Unity), Here are just a few.
+My podcast (All The Things) partner, Monique Duson (founder, Center for Biblical Unity), Here are just a few.

 Links to the rest of the series are located here: Should Christians Denounce “Whiteness”?
 Please visit my YouTube channel for more discussions about race and Critical Race Theory.

 Follow Neil Shenvi on Twitter.

 Start reading through the articles on Neil Shenvi's web site.